How to make some easy autumn leaf crafts

 Leaf print crafts

-One way to print is using non-toxic ink stamp pads.
+One way to print the patterns on leaves is by using non-toxic ink stamp pads.
 (You may want to try the multicolor ink pads.)

 1. Place leaf on the pad top side up.